marialobillo/marialobillo.github.io/_posts/2020-07-03-updating-the-site.markdown

 background.
 It's nice, everything has its own space and is telling things.
 So, always it could be better, but it's alright for now.

+The Posts section is not clear where it should be, so there is a link at the bottom index.
+It's not a good idea, I know.
+And I have to change the style and make it as the index page.